- Embedded Journal vs UFS Journal

 alluxio.master.embedded.journal.addresses.
 These properties only need to be set

-when the job service is being run independent from the rest of the system or using a non-standard port.
+when the job service runs independently of the rest of the system or using a non-standard port.

 alluxio.job.master.embedded.journal.port: the port job masters use for embedded journal communications.
 Default: